Selected C3-C5 Alcohols Group - information sheet

 - There are groups of individuals within the Canadian population who, due to greater susceptibility or greater exposure, may be more vulnerable to experiencing adverse health effects from exposure to substances.

-- In addition, people living near industrial releases were considered in the screening assessment of tert-butanol.
+- In addition, people living near industrial releases were considered in the assessment of isobutanol and tert-butanol.

 Risk assessment outcomes

-- On the basis of the information presented in the screening assessment, the risk to human health from 1-propanol, 2-propanol, propylene glycol, isobutanol, and 1-pentanol is low.
+- On the basis of the information presented in the assessment, the risk to human health from 1-propanol, 2-propanol, propylene glycol, and 1-pentanol is low.

-- Based upon a comparison of levels to which people living in Canada may be exposed to tert-butanol and levels associated with health effects, it was determined that the risk to human health from this substance is also low.
+- Based upon a comparison of levels to which people in Canada may be exposed to isobutanol and tert-butanol and levels associated with health effects, it was determined that the risk to human health from these substances is also low.

-- Based upon the outcome of the ERC Approach, these 6 substances are considered unlikely to be causing ecological harm.
+- Based upon the outcome of the ERC Approach, these 6 substances are considered unlikely to be causing ecological harm at current levels of exposures considered in the assessment.

 Proposed screening assessment conclusions

-- The Government is proposing that all 6 substances in the Selected C3-C5 Alcohols Group are not harmful to human health at levels of exposure considered in the assessment, and that these 6 substances are not entering the environment at levels that are harmful.
+- The Government concluded that the 6 substances in the Selected C3-C5 Alcohols Group are not harmful to human health at levels of exposure considered in the assessment, and that these 6 substances are not entering the environment at levels that are harmful.

 Related resources